zengm-games/zengm/README.md

 ## Warning

-This is a (currently) very incomplete port of Basketball GM from PyGObject (GTK+) to web-based technologies.
+This is an incomplete port of Basketball GM from PyGObject (GTK+) to web-based technologies.
 Ultimately, this may or may not be a good idea.
 Due to all the missing features still, I haven't put a lot of time into making it easy to use.
-It's basically only of interest to developers now, but hopefully that will change relatively soon.
+It's basically only of interest to developers now, but hopefully that will change soon.

 ## Dependencies